Therme Art Offers Creative And Sustainable Solutions For Future Cities at Burning Man 2019

 In particular, the design and character of our cities needs to be rethought, ensuring they function in a harmonious and symbiotic relationship with the natural world.
-Navigating these deadly and urgent challenges, we are required to open up our discussions, inviting creative and marginalized voices to the table and prioritizing diversity and inventiveness in all our conversations.
-Now, the question has to be: how can art and artists play a role in the establishment of more vibrant and sustainable cities?
+Navigating these deadly and urgent challenges, we are required to open up our discussions, inviting creative and marginalized voices to the table, and prioritising diversity and inventiveness in all our conversations.
+Now, the question has to be: how can art and artists play a role in the creation of more vibrant and sustainable cities?

-This year, the event was guided by the theme of Metamorphoses, which the organizers described as “an invitation to explore new forms of alchemy, reliant not on some elusive Philosopher’s Stone but on the limitless powers of the heart”.
+This year, the event was guided by the theme of Metamorphoses, which organisers described as “an invitation to explore new forms of alchemy, reliant not on some elusive Philosopher’s Stone but on the limitless powers of the heart.”
 As with previous years, this manifested in all manner of arts activities, along with countless spectacular and immersive artworks located all over Burning Man’s vast central path or playa.
-Exploring these artworks, Therme Art Program glimpsed what cities could look like if they prioritized art over the anodyne, pervasive effects of globalization and increasing digital technologies.
-Leading Therme Art Program’s participation was its curator Mikolaj Sekutowicz, who presided over a unique camp held to introduce guests to the core values of Burning Man, as well as to support its co-creation of two immersive artworks–InnerSun and Catharsis—scheduled for inclusion in Burning Man 2020.
+Exploring these artworks, Therme Art glimpsed what cities could look like if they prioritised art over the anodyne, pervasive effects of globalization and increasing digital technologies.
+Leading Therme Art’s participation was its Curator Mikolaj Sekutowicz, who presided over a unique camp held to introduce guests to the core values of Burning Man, as well as to support its co-creation of two immersive artworks, InnerSun and Catharsis, scheduled for inclusion in Burning Man 2020.

 Crucially, Burning Man exemplifies principles that can then be brought into conversations about the most pressing issues of our time.
-Among other considerations, it highlights the need to rethink city planning, prioritizing ideas of impermanence, sustainability and creativity, over pre-ordained notions of what cities or public space could or should be.
+Among other considerations, it highlights the need to rethink city planning, prioritising ideas of impermanence, sustainability and creativity over pre-ordained notions of what cities or public space could or should be.
 Burning Man shows us, anything is possible; instead of working from the principle of why, it starts with why not.
-Returning to work, Therme Art Program is re-energized by the Burning Man vision, inspired by its integration of creativity into the deepest, most structural issues.
-Prioritizing creativity and freedom, it shows how inventive, creative spaces can inspire body, soul, and mind.
-“Burning Man and Therme Art Program are very much on the same path,” Sekutowicz says, “united by a common goal– a deep commitment to sustainable and creative cities for all.
-Without changing our course of action, without listening to artists, we risk destroying the natural world and ourselves”.
+Returning to work, Therme Art is re-energized by the Burning Man vision, inspired by its integration of creativity into the deepest, most structural issues.
+Prioritising creativity and freedom, it shows how inventive, creative spaces can inspire body, soul, and mind.
+“Burning Man and Therme Art are very much on the same path,” Sekutowicz says, “united by a common goal––a deep commitment to sustainable and creative cities for all.
+Without changing our course of action, without listening to artists, we risk destroying the natural world and ourselves.”